Berner Volksfreund

-The Berner Volksfreund (Bernese People's Friend) was a German-language newspaper published in the Canton of Bern from 1831 to 1845.
+The Berner Volksfreund was a German-language newspaper published in the Canton of Bern from 1831 to 1845.
 Founded during the Regeneration period in Switzerland, it served as the organ of liberal political forces grouped around the Schnell brothers and was published twice weekly on Sundays and Thursdays.

 History

 Foundation and early years

 The Berner Volksfreund was founded on 24 February 1831 by brothers Karl and Johann Schnell during the Regeneration period in Swiss politics.
 To circumvent censorship before the adoption of the Regeneration Constitution in Bern, the newspaper was initially printed by Ludwig Vogelsang in Solothurn.
 From 27 October 1831 until 29 December 1845, the journal was printed by Carl Langlois in Burgdorf, where the Schnell brothers had helped establish a printing press.
 Langlois was a former collaborator of the Sauerländer publishing house who had been recruited by the Schnell brothers.

 Editorial leadership

 More than a journal of editors, the Berner Volksfreund was a platform, a place for discussion of Bernese liberalism.
 The position of editor-in-chief changed hands several times throughout the publication's existence.
 Johann Ludwig Schnell, brother of Karl and Johann, initially led the publication, followed by a brief tenure under Eduard Blösch.
 Gottlieb Friedrich Stähli, a professor at the gymnasium in Burgdorf, then assumed leadership.
 In 1834, after Stähli relocated to Bern, Johann Jakob Reithard took over the position.
 When Reithard moved to Glarus in 1840, Karl Schnell himself assumed editorial control.
 Following Karl's death, publisher Carl Langlois took over editorial responsibilities.

 Notable contributors to the newspaper included Albert Bitzius (better known as Jeremias Gotthelf), Ignaz Paul Vital Troxler, and Johann Peter Romang.
 The publication likely never exceeded 1,000 subscribers, with approximately 600 subscribers recorded in 1842.
 Only the editors-in-chief received payment for their work, with Reithard earning 500 francs annually.
 Reithard's ambition to transform the journal into a supra-regional publication ultimately failed.